Information about the charges for non-household waste (DIY) at our recycling centres

 Suppose you would like to dispose of waste and are considering using someone from a free newspaper or any other classified publication - you will need to ensure that the person is a registered waste carrier.
 In that case, you must ensure that you know where the waste is being taken for disposal.

 Access to the waste carriers' register set up by the Environment Agency.

 The household duty of care

-Under the Waste (Household Waste) Duty of Care (England and Wales) Regulations 2005, householders are required to take reasonable measures to ensure that household waste produced on their property is passed on to an authorised person.
-The move aims to crack down on fly tipping and make sure rubbish is dealt with properly and responsibly.
+Under the Waste (Household Waste) Duty of Care (England and Wales) Regulations 2005, householders must take reasonable measures to ensure that household waste produced on their property is passed on to an authorised person.
+The move aims to crack down on fly-tipping and make sure rubbish is dealt with properly and responsibly.

 Penalties for non-compliance

 It will become an offence for householders to pass on waste to an unauthorised person.
 A maximum fine of £5,000 may be imposed on prosecuted offenders.

 If fly-tipped waste is traced back to a particular household, the householders could be fined up to £5,000.
 How to report fly-tipping.